Few-Shot Object Detection: A Comprehensive Survey

 RepMet uses the positive region proposals of a category, but discards its negative proposals.
 However, for learning the embedding space, negative -- especially hard negative -- proposals are essential.
-Therefore, in addition to learning positive embedded feature vectors $f^+$ and positive representative vectors $R^+_{ij}$ for each category $i$, NP-RepMet~\cite{NP-RepMet-neurips2020} also learns negative embedded feature vectors $f^-$ and negative representative vectors $R^-_{ij}$ per category.
-The embedding spaces for $R^+_{ij}$ and $R^-_{ij}$ are learned by utilizing a triplet loss~\cite{TripletLoss-jmlr2009}.
+Therefore, NP-RepMet~\cite{NP-RepMet-neurips2020} also learns negative embedded feature vectors $f^-$ and negative representative vectors per category.
+The embedding spaces for the representatives are learned by utilizing a triplet loss~\cite{TripletLoss-jmlr2009}.

 PNPDet~\cite{PNPDet-wacv2021} uses cosine similarity for distance metric learning of the objects' categories to allow for better generalization to novel categories.
-Moreover, cosine similarity can inherently model irrelevance for background regions.
 Cosine similarity computes the similarity of the input image's features with learned prototypes of each category.
-As the intra-class variances of different categories vary, an adaptive scaling factor for each category is learned as well.